Eligibility and Application Requirements

 DECISION-MAKING PROCESS

-1 – Applications are reviewed by NYFA Grants Staff for eligibility and completeness.
-Next, eligible applications will be reviewed by an outside panel and assessed using the following criterion:
+1. Applications are checked by NYFA Grants Staff for eligibility and completeness.
+Eligible and complete applications will be then reviewed by an outside panel and assessed using the following criterion: Economic Urgency.

-2 – Following the panel review, the top pool of applications based on scores is placed into a lottery for the final awards.
-We make every effort to notify all applicants of their status within four weeks of the deadline; and to pay grant awards within four weeks of notification.
+2. Following the panel review, the top pool of applications based on scores is placed into a lottery for the final awards.

 A NOTE ON PRIVACY